SOC 2 Audit-Ready

 Evidence Requests & Reminders

 When evidence needs human input, structured requests route to the right control owner with clear instructions, deadlines, and automated follow-up reminders.
-This removes Slack-thread chasing and duplicate requests when earlier submissions get lost.
+Task management removes Slack-thread chasing and duplicate requests when earlier submissions get lost.

 Policy Acknowledgment Tracking